-Transfer-Encoding is a hop-by-hop header, that is applying to a message between two nodes, not to a ressource itself.
-Each segment of a multi-node connection can use different
+Transfer-Encoding is a hop-by-hop header, that is applied to a message between two nodes, not to a resource itself.

 Content-Encoding header instead.

-- Data is sent in a series of chunks.
+Data is sent in a series of chunks.
 The

 Content-Lengthheader is omitted in this case and at the beginning of each chunk you need to add the length of the current chunk in hexadecimal format, followed by '